 Companies and portfolios within the East Capital Group are screened to ensure compliance with international norms, standards and underlying conventions, with regard to human rights, labour rights, the environment and business ethics.
-The analysis is primarily based on Sustainalytics' Global Standards Screening (GSS).

-GSS assesses companies' compliance with the UN Global Compact (UNGC) principles.
-It identifies companies that fail to meet established expectations for responsible business conduct.
-The nature and scope of (alleged) violations of norms and their impact on stakeholders are the starting point of a GSS assessment.
-GSS analyses norms and standards that are enshrined in the UNGC, the Organisation for Economic Co-operation and Development Guidelines for Multinational Enterprises (OECD MNE Guidelines) and the United Nations Guiding Principles on Business and Human Rights (UNGPs), as well as their underlying conventions and treaties.
+The objective of the assessment, which is based on various sources, is to check companies' compliance with the UN Global Compact (UNGC) principles and to identify companies that fail to meet established expectations for responsible business conduct.
+The nature and scope of (alleged) violations of norms and their impact on stakeholders are the starting point as well as the norms and standards that are enshrined in the UNGC, the

+Organisation for Economic Co-operation and Development Guidelines for Multinational Enterprises (OECD MNE Guidelines) and the United Nations Guiding Principles on Business and Human Rights (UNGPs), as well as their underlying conventions and treaties.